They may be small, but babies take up a lot of room - so it's no surprise that many people move house to make space for them.

 As you can see from the table above, some lenders require evidence of savings to help pay your mortgage during this time.

 Before you sign a mortgage arrangement, make a detailed budget to check you can definitely afford what you're committing to while on parental leave.
-Read the Which?
-Birth Choice guide to how to budget for having a baby for tips on how to do this.
+Read our guide to how to budget for having a baby for tips on how to do this.

 Applying for a mortgage when pregnant: what to do first